NikitaMarinovich/NikitaMarinovich/README.md

 ### Hey!
 <img align="left" src="https://orhun.dev/img/crow.png">

-I'm **Nikita** , and i just have completed my training as a manual QA engineer!
+I'm **Nikita** , I'm looking for a job as a Software Tester.
 Proficient with Postman, SQL, DevTools, Jira, Azure.
-Here I want to share some web and mobile testing portfolio items gained during some of my studies.
+I will be useful thanks to my critical thinking, attention to detail, hard work, and experience of work in the such interesting and difficult area as radiation chemistry and agriculture chemistry.
+Here I want to share some web and mobile testing portfolio items gained during my studies and current internships

 <br>